jonnow/Copy1Hackathon/README.md

 `BEARER_TOKEN=ReplaceWithTheBearerTokenYouHaveReceieved`
 When you run the app, you should now receive responses from the WikiData API.

+Tokens will expire after 4 hours, you will need to run this again once that happens.

 ### Installing and running the code
 In the Terminal (Mac) or Node.js Terminal (Windows) navigate to the folder using the 'cd' command.
 E.g. `cd /national-archives/app`.